garrandall/popular-music-data/tracks/white-tee-s-dem-franchize-boyz.md

 Niggas think I done fail but my paper stacking a lot Or you can throw back this but
 Partner check my nine
-And im a ghetto gangsta white tee laws gone hate ya Street gangs with a little fame them hoes gonna chase ya Can't escape from this white shit it done covered the map Like crack been her in the 80s and it took over the trap
+And I'm a ghetto gangsta white tee laws gone hate ya Street gangs with a little fame them hoes gonna chase ya Can't escape from this white shit it done covered the map Like crack been her in the 80s and it took over the trap